Veterinary Acupuncture

 What does it cost?

-For an initial course of 4 weekly sessions the cost is £57.76p.
-A pain assessment consult costing £28.87p will be required at the start of embarking on a course of acupuncture.
+For an initial course of 4 weekly sessions the cost is £88.76.
+A pain assessment consult costing £40.37 will be required at the start of embarking on a course of acupuncture.

 Many, but not all, insurance companies include acupuncture in their policies.
-Please check with your insurance company whether you are covered and if you will need to pay an excess.
+Please check with your insurance company whether you are covered.